 The CPOs of the Company are conformed by Series "B" Class "I" Shares that represent 7 shares of the mentioned series and trade in the BMV.
+To date, the CPOs of the Company may be circulated as ADS (144-A), which are not registered or regulated; and are facilitated by Bank of New York Mellon to foreign investors.

-Resulting from the merger with Alestra, since February 15, 2016, Alfa is owner of approximately 51% of Axtel's Capital.
+Resulting from the merger with Alestra, Alfa owns approximately 52.78% of Axtel's capital stock.